TimTree/python-musings/README.md

-# python-musings
+# Python Musings
-A collection of basic python projects for learning purposes
+## From Games by Tim
+Here you'll find a collection of basic python projects that aren't big enough for their own repo.
+This repo is intended for me to track my python learning progress and for you to have fun and glance at my code.